weijuey/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

 Clears all entries from the address book.
-This command can only be used in list view.
+This command can **only be used in list view**.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-There is no warning if you run this command, so make sure you intend to run this command.
-It is recommended to use this command only for clearing the sample data provided in the beginning.
+There is no warning if you run this command, and there is **no way to recover the deleted data**.
+Ensure you intend to run this command.

+It is recommended to use this command **only for clearing the sample data provided in the beginning**.
 </div>

 Format: `clear`

 ### Navigating your contact list

 As your contact list grows larger, you may start having trouble finding the contact you are looking for.
 However, with these commands to aid you, finding contacts will still be easy and intuitive.

 ### Listing Favourites : `favourites`

 Lists all your favourite contacts to the list of displayed contacts.
-This command only works in list view.
+This command **only works in list view**.

 Format: `favourites`

 ### Listing contacts with high importance : `impts`

 Shows you all contact(s) with high importance, tagged with the red flag.
-This command only works in list view.
+This command **only works in list view**.

 Format: `impts`